tripledoublev/global-dialogues/Data/Documentation/DATA_GUIDE.md

 Global Dialogues were conducted in multiple languages (Arabic, English, Russian, Chinese, Hindi, French, Portuguese, Spanish), with questions translated accordingly.
 When participants responded to *Ask Opinion* questions, their answers were machine-translated into the voter's selected language for the subsequent voting phase.
 For transparency, the *Original Responses* are preserved as written, alongside a machine-translated *English Response* for easier analysis.

+## Global Dialogues Indicators

+Starting with `GD3`, *Global Dialogues Indicators* are recurring Poll questions that will be asked in every cadence (with minimal modification).
+These intend to capture a "global pulse" over time to capture changes in attitudes and establish baselines for subsequent questions in the rest of the dialogue.
+Nothing in the data files distinguishes Indicator questions, so these are outlined and categorized for easy reference in `INDICATOR_CODESHEET.csv`.

 ## Data Files

 ### **`aggregate.csv`**